marcsingleton/marcsingleton.github.io/content/posts/workflow-managers.md

 ## Nextflow vs Snakemake
 - Orchestrating complex data analysis workflows is a common problem across many fields, so there are unsurprisingly numerous workflow management systems and even two competing standards ([CWL](https://www.commonwl.org/) and [WDL](https://openwdl.org/)) for describing workflows in a platform agnostic manner
-- However, the two giants in scientific computing are Nextflow and Snakemake
+- However, the most popular choices in scientific computing are Nextflow and Snakemake
 - Like all workflow managers, they solve same problem of organizing and executing data processing workflows, but they do so from different perspectives
   - Roughly, Nextflow is process-oriented whereas Snakemake is file-oriented, and this difference has many implications for how the two systems describe the relationship between steps in a workflow
 - Both have their strengths and weaknesses, and I personally see a place for both in a data scientist's toolbox